 Vladimir, founded in 1108, was Russia’s capital for nearly two centuries before giving way to Moscow.
 It forms part of the ‘Golden Ring’ of ancient towns, dating back from the 12th to 17th Century, that have great historic, architectural, and religious significance in Russia.

 Karelia stretches from the White Sea coast to the Gulf of Finland.
-Carved out by a glacier thousands of years ago, it contains the two largest lakes in Europe, Lake Ladoga and Lake Onega. over 4 years ago
+Carved out by a glacier thousands of years ago, it contains the two largest lakes in Europe, Lake Ladoga and Lake Onega. almost 5 years ago